UPPMAX/UPPMAX-documentation/docs/cluster_guides/rackham_file_transfer_using_gui.md

-# File transfer using a graphical tool on Rackham
+# File transfer to/from Rackham, using a graphical tool

 ![](./img/filezilla_login_to_rackham_480_x_270.png)